-Taxpayers with Foreign Assets May Have to File FBAR and FATCA
+Taxpayers with foreign bank accounts May Have to File FBAR and FATCA

 The filing deadline for the Foreign Bank Account Report (FBAR) has changed!
 To ensure U.S. taxpayers pay income taxes on their worldwide income, the Financial Crimes Enforcement Network (FinCEN) developed the FBAR.
 In the past, this form was due on June 30, but starting 2016 calendar year, the form will be due by the due date of the federal income tax return – April 15.
 Those who don’t meet the April 15 due date must file by October 15, the automatically extended due date for the FBAR.
 They don’t need to request the extension.
 If they don’t have all their information to file by the extended due date, they should file as complete a report as possible by October 15 and later amend the report when they have more information.

 The FBAR is filed every year to the US Treasury Department via FinCEN (not to the IRS).
 The FBAR does not generate any additional tax — it simply exists as a reporting requirement.
 This “Disclosure” prevents the hiding of foreign assets and income as a way to avoid US income tax.
 Failure to file the FBAR can result in significant civil and/or criminal penalties.